cblearn/cblearn/README.md

 We are happy about your bug reports, questions or suggestions as Github Issues and code or documentation contributions as Github Pull Requests.
 Please see our [Contributor Guide](https://cblearn.readthedocs.io/en/latest/contributor_guide/index.html).

+## Related packages

+There are more Python packages for comparison-based learning:

+- [metric-learn](http://contrib.scikit-learn.org/metric-learn) is a collection of algorithms for metric learning.
+The *weakly supervised* algorithms learn from triplets and quadruplets.
+- [salmon](https://docs.stsievert.com/salmon/) is a package to collect triplets efficiently in crowd-sourced experiments.
+Therefore it implements ordinal embedding algorithms and sampling strategies to actively query the most informative comparisons.

 ## Authors and Acknowledgement
 *cblearn* was initiated by current and former members of the [Theory of Machine Learning group](http://www.tml.cs.uni-tuebingen.de/index.php) of Prof. Dr. Ulrike von Luxburg at the University of Tübingen.
 The leading developer is [David-Elias Künstle](http://www.tml.cs.uni-tuebingen.de/team/kuenstle/index.php).